kostyaVyrodov/education/db/relational-databases/ms-sql/SQL.md

 A stored procedure is a group of T-SQL statements.
 It allows to avoid duplications of the same query

+Benefits of stored procedures:
+1. Stored Procedures are compiled and their execution plan is cached and used again when the same procedure is executed again
+1. Reducing network traffic
+1. Code reusability and better maintainability.
+A procedure can be reused between different applications
+1. Better security.
+Allows to restrict users who can execute the procedure
+1. Avoid SQL injection attack

 **Create stored procedure**

 ```sql